dustinpfister/blog_posts/_posts/js-javascript-throw.md

 ## 1 - javaScript throw basics

 In this section I will be going over just the basics of the javaScript throw statement for throwing user defined Errors.
+The basic process is to just type throw followed by one of several options when it comes to some kind of value after the throw statement.
+Although there is more than one option it might be best to just go with objects, this allows for defining not just an error message, but other properties such as a standard error name that might be a better option for error handing later on.

 ### 1.1 - javaScript throw basics